 Employee wellness programs continue to move from being a nice perk to a must-have for companies looking to recruit the best talent.
-A more companies are investing in wellness initiatives to encourage employees to stay healthy. attracts !
-It is not a surprise that
+A healthy workplace attracts healthy employees!
+It is not a surprise that more companies are investing in wellness initiatives to encourage employees to stay healthy.

 In the constant battle with turnover and employee disengagement, employee health and loyalty are valuable resources.
 Luckily, this asset can be earned and improved through wellness initiatives.
 Employees who felt their employer-provided benefits positively affected their lives were 40% more likely to say they were loyal to their company.

-However, well-being is a broad subject including everything from physical fitness and financial wellness to mental health.
-How should employers design programs to navigate these options?
+However, well-being is a broad subject, including everything from physical fitness and financial wellness to mental health.
+How should employers design wellness programs to navigate these options?

 Wellable compiled a list of fundamental and beneficial wellness challenge ideas companies can run to encourage healthy lifestyle choices, reduce health risks, meet participants where they are on their wellness journey, and foster some friendly competition along the way.
 Consider these challenges as a foundation that employers can build upon with fun themes that fit with an organization’s culture.

-Below are 13 to get any organization started.
+Below are 13 employee wellness program ideas to get any organization started.

 Looking for additional resources for your wellness program?
 Subscribe to Wellable DIY – a free monthly program that can help organizations of all sizes empower their employees with science-backed, beautifully designed, and engaging wellness resources.